 Helping ourselves through the winter months

-Winter can be a challenging time for lots of people, once the clocks go back we have shorter days, the weather is often cold and wet and many individuals report a lower mood and energy levels compared to during longer summer days.
+Winter can be a challenging time for many; with the shorter days and cold and wet weather many individuals report a lower mood and energy levels compared to during longer summer days.

 Ensure that you get outdoor natural light - exposure to natural light is so important and will help to boost energy levels and our mood.
 Try to take a walk first thing in the morning or during your lunch break and combine some activity with being outside.
 Also where possible keep blinds and curtains open to let in as much light as you can or work by a window during the day.